phorton1/Arduino-NMEA_Monitor/docs/readme.md

 Fortunately, there do not seem to be any stray calls to Serial.print() etc in the NMEA2000 library, so I think (a) will work.

+### Move actisense stream to Serial2

+After this little code cleanup, I like it better.
+Cleaner and NEMA_Simulator starts up and gets all nice devices.

+- OpenSkipper still does not do any requests to get its device list setup on startup.
+- OpenSkipper shows non-printable characters in Product Info and Install information.
+- NMEAReader App always did no request for device list, but still only does a PGN_REQUEST(PGN_ADDRESS_CLAIM) IF I reboot something.

+In any program I can explicitly send Product, and Configuration information to it from the Serial Commands 'q' and 'i' in the Monitor, but I still don't feel its absolutely correct.

+### DeviceList

+I think the method PrintLabelValWithConversionCheckUnDef() implemented in the DeviceAnalyzer.ino example is a vestigial cut-and-paste hangover by Timo and is never called in the example.

+After getting it working, of course it does not list itself as a device.
+Has a side effect that if you reboot the Monitor, since it's going to enumerate the Sensor, if you are running NMEAReader or OpenSkipper, the SENSOR will show up with all of its info, lol, not the Monitor.

+I suppose I could derive from the class and add myself.
+I find it odd that the example, which defines a device, does not list itself and no-one else found that unusual.

+I tried an experiment and called device_list.handleMsg() with a PGN_PRODUCT_INFO message I built by hand and it added it to the device list.

+At this point I am wondering if there's a way for me to slip stuff into CANBUS receive stream for my own device.
+In other words is there some way I can just take the actisense messages for me and get the system to respond to them, and simply tell myself to send product information, via a PGN_REQUEST() so that I don't have to build the message or make explicit calls like these myself.

+That will almost assuredly require a derived class.

+Otherwise, even with the kludge that I have to press a button, I would need to add all the system messages (address claim, product info, config info, device info) to get it to show correctly in the list.

+Thus far I am not totally enamored with the whole device enumeration thing in any of these programs.
+Only NEMA_Simulator currently gets things setup without any further intervention on my part, and that was only after I hand coded responding to actisense system messages on the Monitor (THIS) device.

+In any case, I don't see the deviceList as providing me with any great benefit, but might want to use it for the oled UI of this NMEA_Monitor if I ever get as far as to implement something for reasonable use on the tiny screen.